EXCITING NEWS FOR FUTURE LEADERS IN BIOLOGY OF AGEING RESEARCH AND INDUSTRY !

 Students that are not selected for the scholarship but that are still academically eligible for the programme will be offered to join the programme with a participation cost (link) and put on a reserve list for scholarships in case an admitted student declines scholarship or admission.

-Admitted students that are not selected for the EMJM scholarship may follow the imAGEin programme provided that they pay the imAGEin participation costs (see below)
+Admitted students that are not selected for the EMJM scholarship may follow the imAGEin programme provided that they pay the imAGEin participation costs (see "Costs and Fees" below)

 Participation costs: